19th September, 2024

 It's not just strains you need to watch out for.
 Here are 7 Types Of Manual Handling Injuries And The Hazards That Cause Them.

 One of the important requirements under the Manual Handling Operations Regulations is to assess the risk.
-And yes, weight is one of the things you should assess.
-But in this blog post, we're going to look at 25+ other considerations that should also be included in your assessment.
+And yes, weight is one of the things you should consider.
+But in this blog post, we will look at 25+ other considerations that should also be included in your assessment.

-When manual handling, and assessing the risk, always think LITE.
+When planning manual handling, and assessing the risk, always think LITE.

 LITE = Load, Individual, Task, Environment.